argally/weather_lookup/README.md

 This will run the containter Named logprocessor using image logprocess By default this will leverage sample.log included with image

+Container should return top three countries
+For each country count values and location data is pulled based first available Host IP for that country The temperature in Celsius is returned

 ```
 docker run --name logprocessor logprocess sample.log <openweather_api_key>
+united states 1000 23.84
+china 196 25.06
+japan 127 26.4

 ```